-That the government provide additional annual funding of at least \$15 million for the Public Lending Right program, bringing the program's budget to sustainable levels.
+That the government provide additional annual funding in the amount of \$15 million for the Public Lending Right program, bringing the program's budget to \$30 million annually.
+This should be in the form of a directed allocation to the Canada Council for the Arts.

 Canada's Public Lending Right program, administered by the Canada Council for the Arts, was designed specifically to compensate authors for the collection and ongoing free use of their work in Canada's public libraries.
-As Roy Macskimming writes in a series of government funded research papers on the subject, PLR "embodies a bargain struck in good faith between Canadian authors and the Canadian public" and is a form of "natural justice" that is squarely in the public's interest.
-Authors happily see their books freely available in public libraries, and the government provides a payment for that use.
+Authors happily see their books freely available in public libraries, and the government provides a nominal payment for that use.

-In 2023, Canada's PLR paid out \$14.8 million dollars to just over 20,000 authors and other published artists.
-The average payment to individual authors was \$814, a decrease from previous years.
+In 2024, Canada's PLR paid out \$14.7 million dollars to just over 18,000 authors and other published artists.
+The average payment to individual authors was \$805, a decrease from previous years.
 Authors view these PLR payments as an essential, yet shrinking, part of their annual income mix.